RationAI/xopat/docker/php/README.md

 The env configuration is read from relevant location, either the default `env/env.json` or location specified with the `XOPAT_ENV` variable.
 The WSI server proxy configuration can be changed in the apache configuration file.

+### Simple Setup

+Run ``docker compose up`` with optionally detached mode `-d` to spin up a standalone php deployment.
+Note that environmental variables are copied from ``/env`` and must be set up beforehand.
+Optionally, you can modify the compose file and override ``XOPAT_ENV`` with custom env file path, or providing directly the string contents.

+### Custom Setup

 To build image (using `$XO_IMAGE_NAME`):

  optionally: ``$XO_IMAGE_NAME=my-desired-name:my-tag``